AnneLouisedb/ai4mi_project/readme.md

 In the weighted version, the weights \( w_c \) are inversely proportional to the class frequencies.

 ### Tversky Loss
 Tversky Loss is used to provide a flexible balance between false positives and false negatives.
-It is implemented as `TverskyLoss()` and allows control over the trade-off using parameters \(\alpha\) and \(\beta\):
+It is implemented as `TverskyLoss()` and allows control over the trade-off using parameters $\alpha$ and $\beta$:

 $L_{tl}(y,\hat{y} ) = 1 - \frac{ \overbrace{\sum_{k=1}^N y_{nk}\hat{y}_{nk}}^{TP} }{ \underbrace{\sum_{k=1}^N y_{nk}\hat{y}_{nk}}_{TP} + \alpha\underbrace{\sum_{k=1}^N y_{nk}\hat{y}_{nk}}_{FN}  + \beta \underbrace{\sum_{k=1}^N y_{nk}\hat{y}_{nk}}_{FP}}$

 This allows for adjusting the weight of false positives (FP) and false negatives (FN), which is crucial in medical segmentation tasks where some types of errors are more critical than others.

 ### Combined Loss
 In highly unbalanced segmentation tasks, compound losses can balance the overall class distribution while paying attention to smaller and challenging structures.
-We employ a combined loss, Dice Loss and Cross-Entropy Loss (`dlce`), to leverage the strengths of both region-based and distribution-based metrics:
+The combined loss, which adds the Dice Loss and Cross Entropy Loss, is implemented in the `runTraining` function in [main.py](main.py)as the option `"DiceCE"`.
+This combined loss is designed to leverage both the strengths of region-based overlap (Dice Loss) and pixel-wise classification (Cross Entropy).
+The function sums the results of the two losses:

 $L_{dlce} = L_{dsc} + L_{ce}$